-TAVARES v.
-WHITEHOUSE (17-429) - On March 26, 2018, the Court denied a petition filed by a member of the United Auburn Indian Community seeking review of a Ninth Circuit Court of Appeals decision, which held that federal courts lack subject matter jurisdiction to consider a tribal member's habeas corpus petition challenging an order banishing her from all tribal land for 10 years.
+TAVARES V. WHITEHOUSE (17-429) - On March 26, 2018, the Court denied a petition filed by a member of the United Auburn Indian Community seeking review of a Ninth Circuit Court of Appeals decision, which held that federal courts lack subject matter jurisdiction to consider a tribal member's habeas corpus petition challenging an order banishing her from all tribal land for 10 years.
 Specifically, the Ninth Circuit held that a temporary exclusion from Indian tribal land is not a "detention" for purpose of the habeas corpus provision of the Indian Civil Rights Act (ICRA), and ICRA's "detention" requirement has a narrower meaning than the "custody" showing required under other federal habeas statutes.

-Norton, et al. v.
-Ute Indian Tribe of the Uintah and Ouray Reservation, et al. (17-855) - On February 20, 2018 the Court denied a petition filed by several non-Indian local police officers and deputy sheriffs seeking review of a Tenth Circuit Court of Appeals decision, which reversed the district court and held that a Tribe's trespass claim against non-member police officers was within the jurisdiction of the tribal court.
+NORTON, ET AL. V. UTE INDIAN TRIBE OF THE UINTAH AND OURAY RESERVATION, ET AL. (17-855) - On February 20, 2018 the Court denied a petition filed by several non-Indian local police officers and deputy sheriffs seeking review of a Tenth Circuit Court of Appeals decision, which reversed the district court and held that a Tribe's trespass claim against non-member police officers was within the jurisdiction of the tribal court.
 The case arose out of the death of a Ute tribal member following a police pursuit on the Uintah and Ouray Indian Reservation.
 The tribal member's parents, his estate, and the Ute Indian Tribe sued the officers involved in Ute Tribal Court for wrongful death, trespass, and other torts.
 The officers then challenged the Tribal court's jurisdiction in federal district court.
-The district court enjoined the Tribal court action, holding that Nevada v.
-Hicks bars tribal civil jurisdiction over the officers, making exhaustion of tribal court remedies unnecessary.
+The district court enjoined the Tribal court remedies unnecessary.
 In reversing, the Tenth Circuit concluded that the Tribe's trespass claim fell within jurisdiction of tribal court under Montana v.
 United States and that no state interest was implicated by nonmember police officer pursuing a tribal member on tribal land for on-reservation offense, and thus tribal jurisdiction was not barred over a trespass claim against the officers.
 The Tenth Circuit further held that the bad faith exception from exhaustion of tribal court remedies was not available as to a trespass claim against nonmember police officers.